-The Director of Campus Safety (in consultation with local law enforcement), Clery Compliance Administrator are responsible for determining if a timely warning is to be issued.
+The Chief of Parkview Security/Police or the Director of University Safety (in consultation with local law enforcement), Clery Compliance Administrator are responsible for determining if a timely warning is to be issued.

 Tracking the Communication Process

 The incident will be tracked, from initial reporting to full conclusion, inclusive of time-stamped phone calls and electronic communications in order to assess the timeliness of decision-making and communication for post-event evaluation.